ProseMirror/prosemirror-menu/README.md

 * `select(EditorState) → bool`\
   Optional function that is used to determine whether the item is appropriate at the moment.
+Deselected items will be hidden.

-* `onDeselected: ?string`\
+* `enable:: ?(EditorState) → bool`\
-  Determines what happens when `select` returns false.
-The default is to hide the item, you can set this to `"disable"` to instead render the item with a disabled style.
+  Function that is used to determine if the item is enabled.
+If given and returning false, the item will be given a disabled styling.

 * `active(EditorState) → bool`\
   A predicate function to determine whether the item is 'active' (for